 The goggles you see in all the Burning Man photos are not only for looks, they also have a purpose.
 There are frequent dust storms out in the desert, so you need to protect your eyes from the all the dirt swirling around if (or rather when) it occurs.
 Grab some fun steampunk aviator goggles or snowboard goggles to stay safe.
 They also they are a fun way to amp up your costumes.

 The desert is HOT during the day, and people wear next to nothing, or sometimes nothing.
-Don't let that fool you, the night's can drop down into the 40s so come prepared with a nice faux fur coat, and something to cover your head with like this cute Spirit Hoods Fox Hat.
+Don't let that fool you, the night's can drop down into the 40s so come prepared with a nice faux fur coat, and something to cover your head with.
 Fur is comfortable and warm, and the style plays into the Burning Man atmosphere well.

 Bike & Bike Lock